karlyndiary/DA-Cheatsheet/Tableau/[16] Charts.md

   - Unlimited No of Measures
 - Single Axes:
   - Create a view with one measure and one dimension
-  - Drag the 2nd measure onto the value axes till you see a double green bar, and drop it on there.
+  - Drag the second measure onto the value axes until you see a double green bar, then drop it there.
   - Can't Customize Charts individually except for colors
 - Dual Axes:
   - Create a view with two or more measures and one dimension